Religion of Indian Tribes

-Religious life in Indian tribes first begins with the Santhal religion, according to whom, the supreme deity is Thakurji, who ultimately commands over the complete universe.
-However, the primary reverence of belief falls on a court of spirits (bonga), who address different aspects of the world.
+Many tribes in India demonstrate considerable syncretism with Hinduism.
+They are devoted to Lord Shiva, who dominates their festivals and religious observances.
+Religious life in Indian tribes first begins with the Santhal religion, according to which, the supreme deity is ‘Thakurji’, who ultimately commands over the complete universe.
+The most important spirit residing amongst Santhals is ‘Maran Buru’ (Great Mountain), who is conjured up whenever offerings are made.
+However, the primary reverence of belief falls on a court of spirits named ‘Bonga’, who supervise various aspects of the world.
 These spirits must be appeased with prayers and oblations in order to ward-off evil influences.
 These spirits operate at the village, household, ancestor and sub-clan levels, along with evil spirits that induce disease.

 The Naga tribes believe in a specific earthquake God who created the earth out of the waters by earthquakes.
 The Jhabua Bhil and others believe in 'Bhagavan' or 'Bholo Iswor', who is a personal supreme God.
 They also believe in minor deities who have shrines on hills or underneath the trees.
 The Toda religion is based primarily upon the buffaloes and their milk.
 The temples are the dairies.